-This financial report is designed to provide our citizens, customers, and creditors with a general overview of the MCD's finances and to show the MCD's accountability for the money it receives.
-If you have any questions about this report or need additional financial information, contact the Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board's fiscal agent, Scott Soil and Water Conservation District at 7151 W 190TH St, Suite 125, Jordan, MN 55352.
+This financial report is designed to provide our citizens, customers and creditors with a general overview of the MCD's finances and to show the MCD's accountability for the money it receives.
+If you have questions about this report or need additional financial information, contact the Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board at 7151 W 190TH St, Suite 125, Jordan, MN 55352.
 The phone number is 952-492-5425.

-METROPOLITAN SOIL AND WATER CONSERVATION DISTRICTS TECHNICAL SERVICE AREA JOINT POWERS BOARD JORDAN, MINNESOTA
+METROPOLICATN SOIL AND WATER CONSERVATION DISTRICTS TECHNICAL SERVICE AREA JOINT POWERS BOARD JORDAN, MINNESOTA

-GENERAL FUND BALANCE SHEET AND GOVERNMENTAL ACTIVITIES -STATEMENT OF NET POSITION DECEMBER 31, 2021
+GENERAL FUND BALANCE SHEET AND GOVERNMENTAL ACTIVITIES STATEMENT OF NET POSITION DECEMBER 31, 2022